opensourcegrappler/chick_b0t/Readme.md

 ### get_images.py

 This script downloads images from a given twitter feed.
-The images are used in this project to for object detection of eggs and hens.
+The images are used in this project as a dataset for object detection of eggs and hens.

 Todo: this script needs some tidy up.